specious/specious.github.io/README.md

 Build the `index.html` file by running:

 ```
-yarn run build
+yarn build
 ```

 You can start a watch process over the source files by running:

 ```
-yarn run watch
+yarn watch
 ```

-When you save changes, `index.html` will be rebuilt.
+`index.html` will automatially be rebuilt every time you change a file.

+## Really getting into it?

+Read the `gulpfile`.

 ## License